-You can also play regular Funkoverse scenarios as a team game!
 Play the game with one or two players per side and with each player controlling at least one character.
-Each side works as a single player as described in the rules.
-Players on the same side are allies just as if they were controlled by a single player.
+Each side works like a single player as described in the rules.
+Players of the same side decide which of their characters takes a turn when it is their side's turn.
+Characters on the same side are allies just as if they were all controlled by a single player.
 Players of the same side use the same cooldown track and ability token pool.